grahamc/netboot.nix/README.md

   Initial testing reduced build time from 5-10 minutes per image to 15-30 seconds.

+  The `./size-test/build.sh` test is able to build an incremental netboot image in just 12 seconds, and the initrd is not rebuilt.

 ## Setting up recursive nix

 Setting up recursive Nix requires support on the build machine: